Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/README.md

 ```

 ## Authenticate the Client
-In order to interact with the Azure Digital Twin service, you will need to create an instance of a [ClientSecretCredential][client_secret_credential] and pass it to the constructor of your [DigitalTwinClient][digital_twin_client].
+In order to interact with the Azure Digital Twins service, you will need to create an instance of a [ClientSecretCredential][client_secret_credential] and pass it to the constructor of your [DigitalTwinsClient][digital_twins_client].

 ## Key concepts
 Azure Digital Twins Preview is an Azure IoT service that creates comprehensive models of the physical environment.
 It can create spatial intelligence graphs to model the relationships and interactions between people, spaces, and devices.